BREAKFAST SESSIONS

 Sponsored by

 The session brings together researchers, clinicians, policymakers, and consumers to translate research into action for rural communities.
-Developed through the ECORRA research program at Deakin University's Institute for Health Transformation, the series represents a significant milestone in rural cancer care research and translation.
+Developed through the ECORRA research program at Deakin University's Institute for Health Transformation, the collaboration represents a significant milestone in rural cancer care research and translation.

 • A call for action to address the challenge of rural and remote cancer inequities (Prof Anna Ugalde)